 - Non-steroidal anti-inflammatory drugs (care if there is risk of peptic ulcer disease) or opioids (if there is severe pain) are good analgesics.

-Appendicitis is a common condition but this and other causes of right iliac fossa (RIF) pain can be difficult to diagnose.
+Appendicitis is a common condition but this and other causes of RIF pain can be difficult to diagnose.
 A GP should have a high index of suspicion, especially in girls and adolescent females because of the potential effect on fertility if an operation is delayed.
 Quite often, a GP will refer a patient to hospital, the patient will be admitted and observed, and discharged without operation.
 You should not feel that this was an inappropriate admission.

 Further reading & references